akuhara/MC3deconv/README.md

 # How to install
 Use `make` command in the root directory of this package.
 * `mpif90` must be linked to the GNU fortran compiler (i.e., `gfortran`).
 * If one wishes to use the Intel compiler (i.e., `ifort`), some modification is necessary in Makefile.
-See Makefile for more details.
-An executable file, `mc3deconv`, is created under the `bin` directory.
+* An executable file, `mc3deconv`, is created under the `bin` directory.

 ## How to run